 photo credit: Daniel Welch Media

-Nathaniel Sullivan is a musician, theatre artist, and writer devoted to holding space for reflection, understanding, and creative projects that champion change.
-An "alert and highly musical baritone" (Opera News), Nathaniel infuses his work with "impressive strength and precision" (Schmopera), as well as “great eloquence” (ConcertoNet) and "allegiance to both music and words" (ConcertoNet).
-With a particular devotion to the operatic repertoire of the 21st Century, Nathaniel has performed the roles of the King in the North American premiere of George Benjamin's Lessons in Love and Violence, Harvey Milk in the world premiere of Stewart Wallace's Harvey Milk Reimagined (covered), Hannah-Younger in Kaminsky/Campbell/Reed's As One, and Manfred Lewin in Jake Heggie's Two Remain (Out of Darkness).
-He was a Vocal Fellow at the Tanglewood Music Center in 2018 and 2019, a Gerdine Young Artist at Opera Theatre of Saint Louis in 2022, and a Vocal Fellow at the Ravinia Steans Music Institute in 2023.
+An "alert and highly musical baritone" (Opera News), Nathaniel Sullivan infuses his work with "impressive strength and precision" (Schmopera), as well as “great eloquence” (ConcertoNet) and "allegiance to both music and words" (ConcertoNet).
+With a particular devotion to the operatic repertoire of the 21st Century, Nathaniel has performed the roles of the King in the North American premiere of George Benjamin's Lessons in Love and Violence (Tanglewood Music Center), the Reporter in the English-language premiere of Ma Hanrui's Mi 谜 (Jazz at Lincoln Center), Harvey Milk in the world premiere of Stewart Wallace's Harvey Milk Reimagined (Opera Theatre of Saint Louis, Opera Parallèle, covered), and Manfred Lewin in Jake Heggie's Two Remain (Out of Darkness) (Quad City Symphony Orchestra).
+Nathaniel also performed the role of Jokanaan in Heartbeat Opera's acclaimed production of Salome, for which Nathaniel was regarded as "somber and appropriately a bit deranged" (New York Times), "mellifluous" (Classical Voice North America), and "a magnificent actor" (Bachtrack).

 As the King in the North American premiere of Lessons in Love and Violence, conducted by George Benjamin (photo credit: Hilary Scott)

 In addition to music theatre, Nathaniel engages in many oratorio and concert performances around the country.
 Nathaniel made his Carnegie Hall solo debut in 2018, performing Gerald Finzi’s Requiem da Camera “with great eloquence” (ConcertoNet) alongside the NY Choral Society.
 Nathaniel has joined the Blanche Moyse Chorale & Memorial Orchestra in performances of J. S. Bach’s Mass in B Minor—bringing “natural expressiveness and warmth” to the “Et in Spiritum Sanctum” (Rutland Herald)—as well as numerous concerts featuring the cantatas of Bach—singing with a “warm lyricism” and “expressive presence” (Rutland Herald).
-Other orchestral highlights include the bass soloist and Jesus in J. S. Bach's St. John Passion with Abendmusik at First-Plymouth Church, the premiere of a new transcription for organ and chamber ensemble of Vaughan Williams's Hodie, Frank Martin's Sechs Monologe aus Jedermann with The Orchestra Now, and HK Gruber's Frankenstein!! with Maestro James Bagwell.
+Other orchestral highlights include the bass soloist and Jesus in J. S. Bach's St. John Passion with Abendmusik at First-Plymouth Church, the premiere of an orchestral arrangement of David von Kampen's award-winning song cycle Under the Silver and Home Again with Lincoln's Symphony Orchestra, the bass soloist in Handel's Messiah with the Alabama Symphony Orchestra, Frank Martin's Sechs Monologe aus Jedermann with The Orchestra Now, and HK Gruber's Frankenstein!! with Maestro James Bagwell.
 For this performance, Nathaniel was regarded as "ebullient" and "a marvelous actor" (ConcertoNet), putting on “a virtuoso show in the part” (The Berkshire Eagle).
-Nathaniel is a regular member of the Cleveland-based Baroque ensemble Apollo's Fire (led by Jeannette Sorrell) and the NYC-based ensemble Musica Sacra (led by Kent Tritle).

 Nathaniel also takes great interest in the art song and chamber repertoires, with a particular focus on recently composed works.
-Alongside the acclaimed Momenta Quartet, he premiered Matthew Greenbaum's Crossing Brooklyn Ferry in 2019 as part of Momenta's 15-year anniversary festival.
-Other chamber music premieres include Oliver Leith's Dream Horse with conductor Thomas Adès; Gary Fagin's Jumping Mouse with the Knickerbocker Chamber Orchestra; two works by Joshua Groffman and Lawrence Kramer with the ensemble Contemporaneous at Carnegie Hall; and Songs of the Earth with members of the Albany Symphony.
-Nathaniel's initial foray into the chamber repertoire was a 2016 performance of Milton Babbitt's Two Sonnets for baritone, clarinet, viola, and cello.
+Notable chamber music premieres include Matthew Greenbaum's Crossing Brooklyn Ferry with the acclaimed Momenta Quartet, Oliver Leith's Dream Horse with conductor Thomas Adès, two works by Joshua Groffman and Lawrence Kramer with the Contemporaneous ensemble at Carnegie Hall, and Songs of the Earth with members of the Albany Symphony.
+As an avid recitalist, Nathaniel has appeared with presenters across the Americas, including with the Yellow Barn Summer Festival (Vermont), the Brooklyn Art Song Society (New York), Chamber Music Quad Cities (Iowa), the Riverview Chamber Series (New York), Downtown Music at Grace (White Plains), and Piano Lunaire (Toronto).

 Finals concert for the 2019 Lyndon Woodside Oratorio Solo Competition, Weill Recital Hall at Carnegie Hall (photo credit: Tim Dwight)